Games & Quizzes

 /riˈkəvər/

-defined position of firearm forming part of military drill. return to normal state of health or strength.
+defined position of firearm forming part of military drill.
+To get back something that was lost.